blynkkk/blueprints/ESP32 Header Demo/README.md

 ## Introduction

 Header is a new feature for mobile apps.
 Why do we think you'll love it?
 It hugely expands design options and makes you app look so complete.
-See it for yourself - we prepared a Blueprint with a fancy Tesla app assembled from just Blynk's UI components.
+See it for yourself - we prepared a Blueprint with a fancy Tesla app assembled from just Blynk's UI components, controlled with the ESP32 board.

 ## Components Used in This Project

 You can use pretty much any ESP32 dev board.
-No additional hardware or components are needed.
+No additional hardware is needed.

 * [Blynk App](https://docs.blynk.io/en/downloads/blynk-apps-for-ios-and-android) and Blynk Console
 * Arduino IDE to upload a firmware